readyready15728/misc/awakemud-notes.md

 Everett.
 * Don't fuck around in the basement of Jason's Bar & Grill unless you're ready.
-* A chubby man sporting a cheap suit in Jason's Bar & Grill offers work.
+* A chubby man sporting a cheap suit in Jason's Bar & Grill offers work (for less experienced runners).
 (Don't take him up on delivering bombs to Little Chiba unless truly prepared.)
 * Re: Fort Case: \A gruff and tusked smoker's grunt/\[8 MHz, English\]:
 Microsoft way dayo?
 South Redmond, out there somewhere.
 There's a fence dayo.
 * Fort Case isn't on Microsoft Way but rather down the road to the west.